Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

 Below the cages sits a storage box, which has been designed to replace the need for a saddle pack while also reducing drag.
 The “aero module” as BMC is calling it has been designed to eliminate the aerodynamic penalty of attaching bottles to a bike frame.

-Many early aerobikes feature tube profiles which are very aerodynamic without a bottle, but can become aerodynamically compromised once one is attached, particularly at yaw angles beyond 0º.
+Many early aero bikes feature tube profiles which are very aerodynamic without a bottle, but can become aerodynamically compromised once one is attached, particularly at yaw angles beyond 0º.
 Bike brands have started to realise that in reality, riders very rarely ride without bottles and cages and newer designs have sought to address this.
-One notable example of this is the Pinarello Dogma F10, with its recessed, concave downtube.
+One notable example of this is the Pinarello Dogma F10, with its recessed, concave down tube.
 By partnering with the Italian bottle cage specialists Elite, BMC has taken bottle integration one step further.

 BMC claims the new Timemachine is fastest when all the elements of the aero module are fitted to the bike, with empty bottles faster than no bottles, too.
 However, when the storage box is equipped, the bike is no longer UCI compliant, so expect it to be removed for the races.
 The integrated bottle cages are UCI legal though, so we can expect Greg Van Avermaet to be using them.